2026 Update

 - "Next candidate."

 The perceived efficiency gained by circumventing quality assurance during development is typically offset tenfold by lost opportunities and conversion failures.
 Investors and early adopters invariably form rapid judgments.
 Providing them with an experience that resonates positively is paramount.
+In our Q3 2023 analysis of early-stage funding rounds, a polished, functional demo correlated with a 45% higher likelihood of securing follow-up meetings compared to those with unrefined prototypes.

 Perception, Grounded in Reality

 For critical early adopters, your MVP fundamentally is your company.
 They lack access to your detailed roadmap or your overarching vision.
 Their assessment is based solely on the tangible product presented before them.
+While some early adopters are more tolerant of rough edges (often termed 'innovators'), a broader segment of 'early adopters' and 'early majority' expect a baseline level of quality to even consider engaging.

 Verification Checklist